peter88213/aeon2yw/docs/usage.md

 (**) To be set in the configuration file.

+## Known limitations

+- "Narrative" events that begin before 0100-01-01 in the timeline, will not be synchronized with yWriter, because yWriter can not handle these dates.
+- The same applies to the scene duration in this case, i.e. the event duration in Timeline and the scene duration in yWriter may differ.

 ## Installation path

 The **install.bat** installation script installs *aeon2yw.pyw* in the user profile.
 This is the installation path: